gentlee/react-redux-cache/README.md

 | immutable | 1.57 | 1.81 | 7.62 | 103.82 | 1457.89 |
 | mutable | 1.4 | 1.15 | 0.65 | 1.03 | 0.76 |

-Well written code should not subcribe to whole collections, so just enabling this options most of the times should not break anything.
+Well written code should not subscribe to whole collections, so just enabling this option most of the times should not break anything.
 But if it is still needed, you should subscribe to both collection (it may still change e.g. when clearing state) and to its `_changeKey`.

 ```tsx
 const Component = () => {